Microsoft Store for Business and Microsoft Store for Education overview

 - If you use a management tool to distribute and manage online-licensed apps, all employees will need an Azure AD account

 - For offline-licensed apps, Azure AD accounts are not required for employees.

-- Admins can add or remove user accounts in the Office 365 admin center, even if you don’t have an Office 365 subscription.
+- Admins can add or remove user accounts in the Microsoft 365 admin center, even if you don’t have an Office 365 subscription.
 You can access the Office 365 admin portal directly from the Store for Business and Education.

 While not required, you can use a management tool to distribute and manage apps.
 Using a management tool allows you to distribute content, scope app availability, and control when app updates are installed.
 This might make sense for larger organizations that already use a management tool.
 A couple of things to note about management tools:

 - Need to integrate with Windows 10 management framework and Azure AD.